 After the old powerstep based motor controller i improved the idea of an open source force feedback interface for direct drive wheels and other simulation interfaces with high torque demand in a modular way

-OpenFFBoard consists of a simple STM32F411 based usb interface with defined pins for SPI, buttons, leds, encoder input…
+OpenFFBoard consists of a simple STM32F407VG based usb interface with defined pins for SPI, buttons, leds, encoder input, CAN bus and more.

 Take a look at the full development story on hackaday.io

-A TMC4671 based motor driver which is also developed in this project as a reference can drive 2 phase steppers, 3 phase servos and DC motors at up to 70V DC and over 25A.
+A TMC4671 based motor driver which is also developed in this project as a reference can drive 2 phase steppers, 3 phase servos and DC motors at up to 60V DC and over 20A.
 It has an active anti backfeed diode circuit for use with power supplies and a brake resistor mosfet included.
 It also features highly accurate current sense amplifiers and voltage sense dividers.
+An onboard 5V DC converter can supply the hardware directly from the motor power supply.

 Recently i found some of these rare 5 digit 7-segment modules from the 70s.